Marion County: Woman choked with telephone cord and stuffed in trunk | WFTV

-SILVER SPRINGS, Fla. - The man accused of allegedly beating a Marion County woman and choking her to death with a telephone cord will stay in jail.
+SILVER SPRINGS, Fla. - The roommate of a 61-year-old Marion County woman deputies say was choked to death with a telephone cord called authorities after she didn't hear from the woman for eight hours, according to a 911 call.

-Eric Gay, 36, was arrested Sunday and is facing a first-degree murder of a woman, whom the Marion County Sheriff's Office has not identified, “in order to steal some of her prescription medications and cash,” according to a police spokesperson.
+Eric Gay, 36, was arrested Sunday on charges of first-degree murder after deputies said he killed Laura Russell while stealing her prescription medications and cash.

 Related Headlines

-Deputies said they found the woman’s body in the trunk of a car at 12925 SE 4th Place in Silver Springs.
+Deputies said Russell's body was discovered in the trunk of her car on Southeast Fourth Place in Silver Springs.

+Read: Officials find body of woman reported missing after alleged South Florida alligator attack

-Witnesses told detectives that Gay had taken the victim’s car to his home along the 1600 block of NE 167th Terrace after he had spent the night at her home, according to the police report.
+Witnesses told detectives that Gay had taken Russell’s car to his Northeast 167th Terrace home after he had spent the night at her home, an arrest report said.

-While at the victim’s house Saturday, detectives said they determined Gay had snuck into the woman’s bedroom to steal prescriptions and cash when she woke up and caught him.
+While at Russell’s home Saturday, Gay sneaked into her bedroom while she was sleeping to steal her prescriptions and cash only to have her wake up and catch him, detectives said.

+Read: Police: Escaped hospital patient crashes stolen police car in College Park

-He then started choking the victim until she was unconscious and wrapped her body in a sleeping bag, believing she was dead, according to detectives.
+He then started choking Russell until she was unconscious and wrapped her body in a sleeping bag, believing she was dead, according to detectives.

-Detectives said when the woman started to wake up later, Gay beat her with a large flash light in an attempt to kill her before choking her to death with telephone wire.
+Detectives said when Russell started to wake up later, Gay beat her with a large flashlight in an attempt to kill her before choking her to death with a phone cord.

 Download the free WFTV News & Weather apps

-He then placed the woman in the trunk of a car and drove her to his home, detectives said.
+He then placed Russell's body in the trunk of a car and drove her body to his home, detectives said.

+Stacy Brigman, the suspect's friend, said Gay had been living on his property in a camper for about three weeks.
+He said Gay is related to his ex-wife and recently moved to the area from West Virginia.

+"Meeting the man, working with the man, you would think he's a good guy," said Stacy Brigman, Gay's friend.
+"You would never have thought that."

 On Monday, Gay told a judge he has no income and will need a public defender.
 His next court appearance is scheduled for July.